Which side won the battle of Okinawa Why?

 The plan called for invading the southern island of Kyushu in November 1945, and the main Japanese island of Honshu in March 1946.
 In July, however, the United States successfully tested an atomic bomb and after dropping two of these devastating weapons on Hiroshima and Nagasaki in August, Japan surrendered.

-READ ALSO: Which is best university in Punjab for MBA?
+READ ALSO: Which professional course is best for banking?

 Why did the United States want to capture Iwo Jima?